code-423n4/2023-10-ethena/README.md

 ```
 - If you have a public code repo, please share it here: ethena.fi
-- How many contracts are in scope?: 3
+- How many contracts are in scope?: 6
-- Total SLoC for these contracts?: 900
+- Total SLoC for these contracts?: 588
-- How many external imports are there?: 15
+- How many external imports are there?: 4
-- How many separate interfaces and struct definitions are there for the contracts within scope?: 5
+- How many separate interfaces and struct definitions are there for the contracts within scope?: 6
 - Does most of your code generally use composition or inheritance?: Inheritance
-- How many external calls?: 1
+- How many external calls?:
 - What is the overall line coverage percentage provided by your tests?: 70%
 - Is this an upgrade of an existing system?: False
-- Check all that apply (e.g. timelock, NFT, AMM, ERC20, rollups, etc.): ERC-20 Token, Non ERC-20 Token
+- Check all that apply (e.g. timelock, NFT, AMM, ERC20, rollups, etc.): ERC-20 Token
 - Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?: False
 - Please describe required context: N/A
 - Does it use an oracle?: No